garimaggupta/Temporal-ML-pipeline-demo/README.md

 # ML Pipeline with Temporal Python SDK

-A production-ready machine learning pipeline orchestrated using Temporal Python SDK that handles the complete ML workflow from data ingestion to model deployment with fault tolerance, monitoring, and experiment tracking.
+Machine learning pipeline orchestrated using Temporal Python SDK that handles the complete ML workflow from data ingestion to model deployment with fault tolerance, monitoring, and experiment tracking.

 ## 🎯 Overview